0chroma/recipra/README.md

 Communities that are dependent on authority figures for moderation are often bad for both parties: the moderation team often burns out since it's a stressful and thankless position to be in, and members can often feel unfairly treated if a single moderator abuses their authority.
 Distributing this responsibility gives everyone ownership over the community: the burden of making a bad decision won't lie on a single person's shoulders and allows the whole community to learn from the experience, and members are incentivized to limit invitations to people who won't cause drama.

-Recipra instead sees power as a social engineering vulnerability; if someone has the power to co-opt a group of agreeable, pro-social people, then we need to change it's structure in order to prevent anti-social people from forcing their will upon others, or manipulating the group.
+Haven instead sees power as a social engineering vulnerability; if someone has the power to co-opt a group of agreeable, pro-social people, then we need to change it's structure in order to prevent anti-social people from forcing their will upon others, or manipulating the group.

 ### How will unethical or illegal content be removed?